GlitchedBaby/SignalX/README.md

 - vehicle types are mixed (bike/auto/bus/truck)
 - signals must react instantly

-SignalX is built to be **real-world deployable**, not a simulation project.
+TrafficXia is built to be **real-world deployable**, not a simulation project.

 ---